jessicaagren/the-literary-garden/README.md

 - Search for books and read information about them.
 - Save books as favourites and as read.
-- Rating and reviewing books.
+- Rate and review books.

 ## Download and run project